 The Town has invested in two ice-breaking attachments to address major ice buildup issues.
-Residents can request ice breaking in a specified area by reaching out to Roads@CRgov.com or 720-733-2462.
-Public Works will evaluate icy areas of Town and prioritize treatment in the same manner as plowing, starting with priority no. 1 streets, and by looking at the severity of the buildup and traffic volume.
-With the amount of sunny days in Colorado, some icy areas will be left to melt on their own.
+Residents can request ice breaking in a specified area by emailing the Public Works Department or by calling 720-733-2462.
+Public Works will evaluate icy areas of Town and prioritize treatment in the same manner as plowing, starting with priority No. 1 streets, and by looking at the severity of the buildup and traffic volume.
+With the number of sunny days in Colorado, some icy areas will be left to melt on their own.

 Snow is never intentionally dumped onto cleared driveways and sidewalks; however, it will happen as plows move quickly.
 To help with the issue, pile snow onto the grass rather than the street, and continue to clear driveways as plows visit your neighborhood.
 Snow that is piled on the street will likely be pushed back into your driveway by a plow.
 Reviewed Nov.
 18, 2022.